UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do heat pumps run all the time?

-Unlike traditional furnaces that blast hot air for ten minutes and then shut off completely, heat pumps are designed to run for longer periods at lower speeds.
-This low-and-slow approach maintains a more constant, comfortable temperature in your home and is actually more efficient than the constant on-off cycling of older systems.
+Unlike traditional furnaces that aggressively blast hot air for ten minutes and then shut off completely, heat pumps are designed to run for much longer periods at lower, variable speeds.
+This low-and-slow approach maintains a more constant, comfortable temperature in your home and is actually significantly more efficient than the constant on-off cycling of older systems.

 What is the difference between a heat pump and a ductless mini-split?

-There is actually no difference in the technology, a mini-split is a heat pump.
-The term “mini-split” just refers to the configuration.
-It uses the same heat pump refrigerant cycle as a central system, but instead of pushing air through ducts, each indoor head blows conditioned air directly into the room.
-It’s a great solution for older homes that don’t have existing ductwork.
+There is actually no difference in the core technology — a mini-split is a heat pump.
+The term “mini-split” just refers to the physical configuration.
+It uses the exact same refrigerant cycle as a central system, but instead of pushing air through large ducts, each indoor head unit blows conditioned air directly into the room.
+It is a fantastic solution for older homes that do not have existing ductwork.

 Do I need a backup furnace with a heat pump?

-For most homes in moderate to somewhat cold climates, a modern heat pump is all you need.
-However, in regions where temperatures frequently drop well below zero, a “dual fuel” system might be recommended.
-This setup uses a heat pump for the majority of the year and switches to a gas furnace only during extreme deep-freeze events.
+For the vast majority of homes in moderate to somewhat cold climates, a modern heat pump is all you need to stay comfortable.
+However, in extreme northern regions where temperatures frequently drop well below zero for extended periods, a “dual fuel” system might be recommended.
+This setup intelligently uses a heat pump for most of the year and switches over to a gas furnace only during extreme deep-freeze events.

 How long does a heat pump last?

-You can generally expect a heat pump to last about 15 years, which is similar to a central air conditioner.
-Because the unit runs year-round (heating in winter and cooling in summer), regular maintenance like changing filters and scheduling annual tune-ups is critical to getting the longest life out of your system.
+You can generally expect a well-maintained heat pump to last about 15 years, which is very similar to the lifespan of a standard central air conditioner.
+Because the unit runs year-round (heating in the winter and cooling in the summer), regular maintenance like changing air filters and scheduling annual professional tune-ups is critical to getting the longest life possible out of your hardware.

 Is a heat pump cheaper to run than gas?

-Generally, yes.
-Because heat pumps move heat rather than creating it by burning fuel, they are incredibly efficient.
-However, the exact savings depend on the relative cost of electricity versus natural gas in your specific area.
-In most cases, the efficiency gains outweigh the electricity costs, leading to lower overall utility bills.
+Generally speaking, yes.
+Because they cleverly move heat rather than creating it by burning fuel, they are incredibly efficient machines.
+However, your exact savings will depend on the relative cost of electricity versus natural gas in your specific local area.
+In most cases across the country, the massive efficiency gains easily outweigh the electricity costs, leading to lower overall utility bills.

 About the Author